corcor27/Introduction_to_R/_episodes/12-help-rstudio.md

 ### Help output

-Each help page is broken down into these sections:
+Each function help page is broken down into these sections:
 * **Description:** An extended description of what the function does.
 * **Usage:** The arguments of the function and their default values (which can be changed).
 * **Arguments:** An explanation of the data each argument is expecting.